 In addition, you should be prepared to ask questions.
 Do your research and figure out what you want to know.
 The more prepared you are, the better impression you’ll make.

 This might sound like an oxymoron because I’m telling you to be a certain way to make a good first impression.
 But, I’m not telling you to change who you are.
 Your personality should not be suppressed.
 Tell jokes, just tailor them to your audience.
 Wear what you want, just make sure you’re clean and put together.

 Speak your mind, but don’t give opinions that aren’t yours, and definitely don’t lie about your experience or abilities.
-If they say a joke that you don’t find funny, it’s ok not to laugh.
+If they say a joke you don’t find funny, it’s okay not to laugh.
 The thing with first impressions: you’re getting an impression of them too.
 So, don’t let yourself be intimidated; you’re allowed to be you.

 5 – Consider Body Language